Car Crashes Outside Houses Of Parliament In London, Police Investigate Possible Terrorist Connection

 — Metropolitan Police (@metpoliceuk) August 14, 2018

 The Houses of Parliament are surrounded by steel and concrete barriers, which were implemented after the Westminster Bridge attack in March 2017 when Khalid Masood crashed his car into pedestrians on the bridge, killing four people.
-Masood then left his car, stabbing and killing a police officer, before eventually being cornered in a courtyard outside of Parliament.
+Masood then left his car, stabbed and killed a police officer, before eventually being cornered in a courtyard outside of Parliament.

 Prime Minister Theresa May commented on the accident.